-Alternative 3 meets three of the six selection standards.
-Dyess AFB does not have the capacity to provide sufficient space to land and operate 17 additional B-1B bombers.
+The proponent does not believe Dyess AFB has the current capacity to provide sufficient space to land and operate 17 additional B-1B bombers.
 The travel distance from EAFB to Dyess AFB is 978 miles which increases cost of transferring equipment, munitions, personnel and parts to and from EAFB during the closure.
-Concrete spalling limits airfield space use and increases runway conflict with the Dyess AFB required mission and operation.
+While Dyess AFB has capacity to support B-1 maintenance requirements, concrete spalling limits airfield space use and increases runway conflict with the Dyess AFB required mission and operation.
 The limited number of refueling pits would also impact mission requirements.
 The distance from EAFB would increase transportation cost of equipment and personnel during the relocation period.
 Flight distance to the PRTC for training purposes would increase.
 Therefore, Alternative 3 was eliminated from further analysis.

-2.2.4 Alternative 4: No Action Alternative
+2.1.4 Alternative 4: No Action Alternative